 - Ongoing paid training

 - Workers’ Compensation

-- Caring support staff available 24 hour a day/7 days a week
+- A caring support staff available 24 hour a day/7 days a week

-5. Reliable transportation with proof of valid state license and auto insurance
+- Reliable transportation with proof of auto insurance and a good driving record

 - Home Care Professionals provide care to assigned clients in their place of residence which can vary in size, cleanliness, temperature, location, have or not have the presence of smoking, pets, noise, odors, allergens etc.